mucommander/mucommander/readme.txt

  - Mac OS X: new 'Universal Binary' application stub, muCommander no longer uses Rosetta to start up

 Bug fixes:
- - Windows UNC network paths (those starting with \\) are now properly handled, fixing startup problems if the user home is located on a network share
+ - Windows UNC network paths (those starting with \\) are now properly handled, fixing startup problems under Windows if the user home is located on a network share
  - Fixed drive popup which doesn't immediately reflect bookmark changes
  - Fixed .GZ files not opened when extension is upper-cased
  - GZ files inside Tar archives can now be properly opened
  - Fixed 'Sort by date'/'Sort by size' not properly sorting files that have the same date or size, these are now sorted by name
  - Preferences XML file now properly indented
- - Removed Preferences from 'File' menu under Mac OS X
+ - Removed Preferences from 'File' menu under Mac OS X (already present in the Apple menu)
  - Fixed same directory which could be added several times in a row to history
  - Fixed HTTP errors and redirections not handled properly when browsing a website
  - Fixed drive button shrinking when browsing a folder with a long path